geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/integrate_cms.rst

  <script type="text/javascript" src="http://api3.geo.admin.ch/loader.js?mode=debug"></script>

-- Now, the map doesn’t exist.
-We must fill in the Java-Script-Part.
-For this, we have two possibilities:
+- At this point the map doesn't exist yet.
+We must fill in the Javascript-Part.
+To do so, we have two possibilities:
 #.
-Possibility one: To generate a new paragraph
+First possibility: Generate a new paragraph
 #.
 Open the side like: http://cmsr.*.admin.ch
 #.
-Possibly: Fill in the keyword and the user name
+Possibly: Fill in the keyword and the username
 #.
 Show the picture below:

 .. image:: image/new_site.jpg

-4.1 Open the file, which is generated
+4.1 Open the generated file

 .. image:: image/open_new_file.jpg

-4.2 The window as follows is generated
+4.2 The window is generated as follows

 .. image:: image/generated_page.jpg

-4.3 This window appear (show below).
-Fill in the HTML-Code (Java-script) and save with the „Save“ button.
+4.3 This window appears (see below).
+Insert the HTML code (Javascript) and save it.
 Now, we can’t see the map, we must do the point 3.1 (show above) in this script.

 .. image:: image/fill_in_html.jpg

-5. Possibility two : We have already a map put in the old API generated.
+5. Second possibility: We have already a map put in the old API generated.
 Now, we try this follows steps:

 .. image:: image/new_code_in_html.jpg